MihaiHng/Cyfrin-Security/8-vault-guardians-audit/audit-data/findings.md

 2. Burn vgTokens when a guardian quits.

-### [H-5] Double Accounting of Swap Amount Leads to Excess Token Spending → Fund Loss / DoS
+### [H-5] Double accounting of swap amount leads to excess token spending and fund loss or DoS

 **Description:**